hx/interop/README.md

 Readers, writers, and connections generally can't be closed directly.
 Their underlying IO streams should be closed instead.

-Pipes, however, do not represent IO primitates, and so can be closed directly.
+Pipes, however, do not represent IO primitives, and so can be closed directly.

 ### RPC